DrakirL/DrakirL.github.io/p10/class/knight.md

 #### Maneuvers
 <br><br>
 **Pushing Attack** <br>
-When you hit a creature with a Martial Attack, you can use 1 extra Action to add your Maneuver Die to the damage dealt and force the target to make a Strength Save or be pushed up to 15 feet away from you.
+When you hit a creature with a Martial Attack, you can use 1 extra Action to add your Maneuver Die to the damage dealt and force the target to make a Martial Strength Save or be pushed up to 15 feet away from you.
 <br><br>
 **Parry** <br>
-When a creature within your Reach makes an Attack against you, you may use 1 Action to block it with a weapon you are wielding, adding your Maneuver Die to your Defence against that attack?
+When a creature within your Reach makes an Attack against you, you may use 1 Action to block it with a weapon you are wielding, adding your Maneuver Die to your Defence against that attack.
 <br><br>
 **Riposte** <br>
-When a creature within your Reach makes an Attack against you and misses?, you may make a Sudden Strike against it?
+When a creature within your Reach makes an Attack against you, you may make a Sudden Strike against it.
+If you hit, add your Maneuver Die to any damage you deal.